machineko/swift-syntax/README.md

 ### TL;DR

-This repo acn be used one of two ways.
+This repo can be used one of two ways.
 You can add it as a top level dependency of your project in Xcode (referencing branch main rather than a tag) or, you can clone the repo to your local drive and drag it onto the top level of your project as you would to work on a Swift package as is
 [documented here](https://developer.apple.com/documentation/xcode/editing-a-package-dependency-as-a-local-package) .